opengauss-mirror/docs/content/en/docs/BriefTutorial/expressions.md

     This is in accordance with SQL normal rules for Boolean combinations of null values.
 If the columns corresponding to two rows equal and are not null, the two rows are equal to each other.
 If any columns corresponding to the two rows do not equal and are not null, the two rows are not equal to each other.
 Otherwise, the result is  **NULL**.
 If the result of each row does not equal and at least one row yields  **NULL**, the result of  **IN**  will be  **NULL**.

     Example:

+    Note: In the following query statement, **tpcds** indicates the schema name.

     ```
     openGauss=# SELECT sr_reason_sk,sr_customer_sk  FROM tpcds.store_returns WHERE sr_customer_sk IN (SELECT d_dom FROM tpcds.date_dim WHERE d_dom < 10);